zerasul/mdbook_en/1introduction/introduction.md

 In the second part, we will talk about how to start making our game, showing the basic concepts; from Hello World, to finish with the use of Sprites.

-Finally, we will talk about more advanced concepts such as the use of Scroll, Tilesets, sound and even talk about tools for our development such as debugging (Debug) in addition to being able to use the SRAM to save information of our game.
+Finally the third part, will talk about more advanced concepts such as the use of Scroll, Tilesets, sound and even talk about tools for our development such as debugging (Debug) or how to use the SRAM to save information of our game.

-In order to have a better understanding of each of the chapters to be covered in this book, different examples and small code fragments will be commented and made available online in the code repository in Github:
+In order to have a better understanding of each of the chapters to be covered in this book, different examples and small code fragments will be commented and are available online in the code repository at Github:

 [https://github.com/zerasul/mdbook-examples](https://github.com/zerasul/mdbook-examples)